atcq9876/makers-bnb/README.md

 - Run rackup:
 ``rackup``
 - Open your web browser and go to http://localhost:9292/
-- You can then navigate the website.
-Please note that you will need to sign up and log in to gain full access the website.
+- You can then explore the website.
+Please note that you will need to sign up and log in to gain full access.

 ### How to run tests
 - Navigate to the project directory: